 "Let me tell you something you don't know about men.
 A man loses interest when he sees a woman has reservations about him.
 He gives his energy to the woman who reciprocates his desire with the same eagerness.
-He may meet someone at the party, and you'd live to regret.
+He may meet someone at the party, and you'd live to regret it.

 "I should have married at your age.
-But I was foolish to think it was good etiquette to let a man chase me as if I'm hidden treasure.
+But I was foolish to think it was good etiquette to let a man chase me as if I'm a hidden treasure.